zachpino/comm-workshop-s18/week12/geocontents.md

 d3.geoContains( geoEntity, [longitude,latitude] )
 ```

 The code above returns `true` if `[longitude,latitude]` is inside of feature `geoEntity` and `false` if not. `geoEntity` must be a geoJSON object.
-D3 leverages a super-fast instantion of the [PiP Winding Number (Angle Subtension) Algorithm](https://en.wikipedia.org/wiki/Point_in_polygon), enabling the `geoContains()` function to run on thousands of elements per seconds without any meaningful slow down.
+D3 leverages a super-fast instantiation of the [PiP Winding Number (Angle Subtension) Algorithm](https://en.wikipedia.org/wiki/Point_in_polygon), enabling the `geoContains()` function to run on thousands of elements per seconds without any meaningful slow down.

 -----